kameryn1811/Bandcamp-Downloader/README.md

 ## What It Does

-Bandcamp Downloader GUI provides a simple way to download the freely available 128 kbps MP3 streams from Bandcamp albums, tracks, and artist pages.
+Bandcamp Downloader (Python Edition) provides a simple way to download the freely available 128 kbps MP3 streams from Bandcamp albums, tracks, and artist pages.
 It automatically organizes files, embeds metadata, and handles cover art.

 <img width="650" alt="screenshot-main-v1 1 8" src="images/screenshot-main-v1.1.8.png" />